stoyicker/ivv/README.md

 more complex structure (such as flavoring, where not all flavors may use all modules) there's the risk of introducing unused dependencies in the final APK (which would be lowered in a real case because we'd use some minification tool such as ProGuard or R8, but still).
-* Make the name of list.impl.InitializationContentProvider change depending whether we're on a test or not so that instrumented tests can be run regardless of whether the app is installed or not.
 * There are anonymous classes and some static DI violations around the project.
 These will greatly difficult testing and should be refactored into named classes/injected dependencies respectively to appropriately address the problems they create.